Do I need a guide?

 You'll probably also get dirty, although that might just be me.
 Somehow, the French have this amazing ability to spend hours in a dank, dirty tunnel network and still emerge looking like they just stepped out of a Yves St. Laurent catalog.
-I come out looking like this.

 But isn't this dangerous?

 Well, no, not really.
 I'd say it's marginally more dangerous than getting out of bed in the morning and going about your day, but not by a whole lot.
 The biggest thing is this - a lot can go wrong just going about your day.
 You could accidentally step in a hole and break your ankle, or run into some mean people and get mugged, or get too drunk and not be able to find your way home.
 But you're not too worried about this - you call an ambulance, or the police, or a cab.
 And anyway, how often does this really happen?

 The biggest thing in the catas is that there's no "Esc" key.
 If you break your ankle, you're going to have to figure out how to wind your way back through the tunnels for a couple miles to the entrance in horrific pain before you can call a doctor.
 It's not that much different from going backcountry camping in this regard, although you certainly can't call for a Medivac or anything.